aave/aave-v3-core/Certora/certora/Verification_Report.md

 ## Description of the specification files

 The specification contains six files, three for the tokenization part, one for the pool and one for each of the reserve and user configuration contracts.
-The tokens' contracts have similar specifications, using (up to slight modifications) properties based on Certora's aggregated experience with ERC20 verificartion.
+The tokens' contracts have similar specifications, using (up to slight modifications) properties based on Certora's aggregated experience with ERC20 verification.
 On the main Pool contract, the focus of the coverage was the protocol's storage of its reserves data, their classification to EModes - a new feature of the V3 protocol - and its compatibility with the user's action.
 This was done by modularly checking the userConfiguration and reservesConfiguration libraries first.

 ## Assumptions and Simplifications